Dinasari: Plot

 Understanding the gravity of the situation, Shivani takes up a job to support the family.
 Shakthivel tracks down Arjun and confronts him about his lost money, leading him to Punniyakodi, the owner of a fraudulent chit fund company.
 Punniyakodi threatens Shakthivel and refuses to return his money.
 Undeterred, Shakthivel files a police complaint.
 After fainting on the road, Shakthivel is rescued by a sanitary worker.
-Conversations with the worker and a witty child in a temple make Shakthivel realize that he prioritized money over relationships.
+Conversations with the worker and a witty child in a temple make Shakthivel realize he prioritized money over relationships.
 Shakthivel returns home with a newfound perspective and apologizes to his family for his behavior.
 He thanks them for their patience and love, acknowledging that he was solely driven by financial gain.
 He also apologizes to Shivani for forcing her to work and pleads with his family to talk to him again.
 The family reunites, and Shakthivel's life returns to normalcy.

-At his office, Shalini, who is the reviewer, discovers that Shakthivel's manager framed him, and so Shakthivel is reinstated after being proven innocent.
+At Shakthivel's office, Shalini, the reviewer, discovers that his manager framed him, and so he is reinstated after being proven innocent.
 With a change of heart, Shakthivel asks Shivani to stay home, but she suggests working for a few years before deciding.
-When the fraudulent chit company representatives threaten Shakthivel and his family to withdraw their case in exchange for his money, Shakthivel refuses, citing that others who were cheated by the company also deserve justice.
-The film concludes with Shivani deciding to sell her properties in the USA to repay her husband's debts.
+When the fraudulent chit company representatives threaten Shakthivel and his family to withdraw their case in exchange for his money, Shakthivel refuses, saying that others cheated by the company also deserve justice.
+The film concludes with Shivani deciding to sell her properties in the US to repay her husband's debts.